Explosion vent

 An explosion vent or rupture panel is a safety device to protect equipment or buildings against excessive internal, explosion-incurred pressures, by means of pressure relief.
 An explosion vent will relieve pressure from the instant its opening (or activation) pressure pstat has been exceeded.

 Several explosion vent panels can be installed on the same process vessel to be protected.
 Explosion vents are available in the versions self-destructive, non-self-re-closing and re-usable, self-re-closing.

 Explosion vent construction must balance the contradictory requirements "low inertia" and "high strength".
 Inertia negatively affects an explosion vent's efficiency.
 High strength is required to endure the considerable forces that move the vent's venting element in order to open the venting orifice.
 Unintended disintegration must not cause disintegrating parts turning into a missile.

 The evaluation of an explosion vent's efficiency and its range of application are subject to rules.
 See National Fire Protection Association 68, EN 14797.

 During normal venting, the explosion is freely discharged, allowing flames to exit the process being protected.
 When the protected vessel or pipe is located indoors, ducts are generally used to safely convey the explosion outside the building.
 However, ductwork has disadvantages and may result in decreased venting efficiency.
 Flameless venting, in combination with explosion vents, can extinguish the flame from the vented explosion without the use of expensive ducting, limitations to equipment location, or more costly explosion protection.

+Types

+Being that these vents are used in the commercial industry there are many different types of variations that are used in each specific scenario.
+For example, they are sold in many different shapes like rectangles, squares and disks just to list the common shapes used.
+They are typically affixed by being bolted or welded around the edge of the panel.
+The different types of explosion vents and they typical applications/style of vent are listed below.